twbrandt/site/content/about/index.md

 {{< figure src="/images/twb.jpg" alt="Tom Brandt" >}}

-I am a software engineer living and working in Ann Arbor, MI.
-I work on large, complex web apps built with Ruby on Rails and Ember.
-I am the Director of Engineering for [Trice Imaging](https://triceimaging.com) and one of the co-owners of [Workantile](http://workantile.org), a coworking community in downtown Ann Arbor.
+I am a software engineer living in Ann Arbor, MI, where I work on large, complex web apps built with Ruby on Rails and Ember.
+I am the Director of Engineering for [Trice Imaging](https://triceimaging.com), and one of the co-owners of [Workantile](http://workantile.org), a coworking community in downtown Ann Arbor.

-I love travel.
+Travel is something I enjoy immensely.
 I have traveled extensively throughout the US and Canada, and have visited England, Wales, Scotland, Iceland, France, Germany, Austria, the Czech Republic, Spain, and Portugal.
-Prague is the most beautiful city I have visited, and Barcelona the most interesting.
+Prague, Barcelona, and Edinburgh are my favorite European cities.

 Music keeps me sane.
 I am a baritone with [Vanguard Voices](http://vanguardvoices.org) and the [Aeolian Chorale](https://www.facebook.com/aeolianchorale).
 I have had the privilege of performing, among many other things, Beethoven's Ninth Symphony with the Detroit Symphony Orchestra, the Mass in B-Minor by JS Bach, and Maurice Duruflè's setting of the Requiem Mass.